aws-solutions-library-samples/guidance-for-medialake-on-aws/PERFORMANCE_OPTIMIZATION.md

 ## Cost Optimization Tips

-1. **Start with SnapStart only** - Enable for all functions
+1. **Start with provisioned concurrency on critical APIs only** - Currently 3 high-traffic functions
-2. **Add provisioned concurrency incrementally** - Start with 1-2 critical functions
+2. **Monitor utilization** - Use CloudWatch metrics to verify instances are being used
-3. **Monitor utilization** - Use CloudWatch metrics to verify instances are being used
+3. **Right-size memory** - Don't over-allocate, but don't under-allocate for VPC Lambdas
-4. **Right-size memory** - Don't over-allocate, but don't under-allocate for VPC Lambdas
+4. **Consider scheduled scaling** - Reduce provisioned capacity during off-peak hours (requires custom automation)
-5. **Consider scheduled scaling** - Reduce provisioned capacity during off-peak hours (requires custom automation)
+5. **Evaluate SnapStart in the future** - Once initialization issues are resolved, it could provide free performance boost

 ## Troubleshooting